sinedied/articles/articles/vscode/record-tips/record-tips.md

 I struggled a bit with this one problem, before finding an acceptable solution:

-> How to resize your VS Code window to a given pixel size?
+> How to resize VS Code window to a given pixel size?

 When I record a 1080p video, I want my VS Code window to have **exactly** a size of 1920x1080 pixels for perfect rendering.
 I know that some premium third-party apps can resize any app window, but I wanted a way to do it that works all the time, regardless of my current monitor setup and OS (I frequently switch between Mac OS and Windows).